PaddlePaddle/PaddleX/docs/pipeline_deploy/serving.en.md

 `outputs[0].data[0]` is a JSON string.
 The internal fields follow the same format as the response body in the basic serving solution.
 For detailed parsing rules, please refer to the usage guide for each specific pipeline.

-## 3. Returning Images as URLs
+## 3. Returning Response Files as URLs

-Both basic serving and high-stability serving return image fields (such as `outputImages`, `inputImage`, `markdown.images`) inline as base64-encoded strings by default.
-When the response contains large images or a multi-page PDF, base64 encoding can significantly inflate the payload.
-You can switch to URL mode: the server writes images to object storage and only returns pre-signed URLs in the response.
+By default, both basic serving and high-stability serving return image and file fields in the response — for example `outputImages`, `inputImage`, `markdown.images`, and `exports` (docx, ...) — inline as Base64-encoded strings.
+When the response contains large images or a multi-page PDF, Base64 encoding can significantly inflate the payload.
+You can switch to URL mode: the server writes those files to object storage and returns pre-signed URLs instead.

+> The configuration key is historically named `return_img_urls`, but it currently controls every Base64-inlined file field in the response, not just images.

 Both deployment modes share the same configuration.
 Add the following to the `Serving.extra` section of the pipeline configuration file: